molo1134/splat-scripts/README.md

 ## Configuration

-Edit `splat-radio.sh` and set the paths for the SDF elevation files and the political borders file.
+Edit the shell scripts to set the paths for the SDF elevation files and the political borders file.

-Download the SRTM data for your location.
-Convert that data to SDF elevation data.
+To download and convert the SRTM data use the `get-datafiles*.sh` scripts.
+Go get some coffee while this runs, it will take a while.
+After it is completed, you should be able to run the example profile as below.

 ## Usage